FluentValidation/FluentValidation/docs/upgrading-to-9.md

 FluentValidation.AspNetCore requires .NET Core 2.0 or higher (3.1 recommended).

-Integration with MVC5/WebApi 2 is no longer support - both the FluentValidation.Mvc5 and FluentValidation.WebApi packages are deprecated, but will continue to run on .NET Framework 4.6.1 or higher.
-We recommend migrating to .NET Core as soon as possible.
+Integration with MVC5/WebApi 2 is no longer supported - both the FluentValidation.Mvc5 and FluentValidation.WebApi packages were deprecated with the release of FluentValidation 8, but they will now no longer receive further updates.
+They will continue to run on .NET Framework 4.6.1 or higher, but we recommend migrating to .NET Core as soon as possible.

 ### Default Email Validation Mode Changed